 Frederick County's local workforce system is one built on collaboration and coordination.
 The county is known for being a well-networked community.
 Wagner-Peyser, TAA, UI, JVSG, DORS, TCA/TANF and WIOA adult and dislocated worker programs are currently co-located at the Frederick County American Job Center in Frederick.
-In August 2017 WIOA and AJC partners moved into the newly renovated space at the Frederick Community College Advanced Training Center.24 The County Executive and Workforce Development Board work in collaboration to foster partnerships for efficient and effective delivery of workforce programs.
+The County Executive and Workforce Development Board work in collaboration to foster partnerships for efficient and effective delivery of workforce programs.